awslabs/idf-modules/modules/compute/eks/README.md

           eks_node_min_quantity: Declare the Node group minimum size here
           eks_node_disk_size: Declare the Node group EBS volume disk size here
           eks_node_instance_type: Declare the Node group desired instance type here
+          eks_node_labels: Declare the Kubernetes labels here, so they will be propogated to the nodes
+          eks_node_taints: Declare the Kubernetes taints here, so they will be propogated to the nodes.
+Pods should tolerate these taints for being able to schedule workloads on them
           use_gpu_ami: Enable if you want to deploy GPU instances in the node group
+          install_nvidia_device_plugin: Install [Nvidia Device plugin](https://github.com/NVIDIA/k8s-device-plugin) for management of available GPU resources on a node.
+You would need to use an AMI with GPU drivers, container runtime already configured.
+It is recommended to use AWS GPU Optimized AMI, which is done for you if you set the attribute `use_gpu_ami` above.
+Checkout the [example](https://github.com/NVIDIA/k8s-device-plugin?tab=readme-ov-file#running-gpu-jobs) here on how to request GPUs from the pod spec.

       ```

 - `eks-version`: The EKS Cluster version to lock the version to